encrypted-sushi/zig-notes/TaggedUnions.md

 // size = 8 bytes (just the largest one)
 ```

-It does NOT hold bot han int and a float in the above example.
+It does NOT hold both an int and a float in the above example.
 That is what Structs are for.
 ```zig
 const MyStruct = struct {